 There is a long 272-step flight of stairs to get to a viewing deck where you can see a great view of the KL city center.
 Native monkeys can roam around in the cave and you can interact with them.
 Hindu paintings are also popular among visitors as well.

 Petaling Street – China Town

 Petaling Street was known for being the industry center of Kuala Lumpur back in the tin mining days.
 Today, it has become a shopping district and street food central where hundreds of vendors put up their stalls for locals and tourists alike.
-KL’s own Chinatown becomes a busy area especially during night time where people flock to buy food and clothing.
+KL’s own Chinatown becomes a busy area, especially during night time when people flock to buy food and clothing.

 People love to bargain for cheap items here especially since there are so many shops teemed on the whole street.
 Go buy some locally-made clothing items to bring home for your trip.
 You will also get a chance to taste many of the local cuisines in Malaysia right here.

 The Hindu temples of Sri Mahamariamman is a national treasure for Malaysia.
 It was built back in 1873 for Hindu worshippers and has been open to public viewing since the 1920’s.
 Long religious processions are held here.

 Outside the temple, you can see more than 200 statues of Hindu Idols and the five-storey tower called Gopuram.
 Inside you get to see the statue of the Hindu goddess Maha Mariamman and it also teems with beautiful jewellery, gems, and shiny embellishments.
 Many consider this the richest Hindu Temple in the city.

 Our incredibly affordable package includes a private city tour, hotel pickup and drop off at any KL city hotels, professional driver and English-speaking guide, transport by air-conditioned coach, and WiFi in selected coaches.
 The tour package excludes personal expenses for food and drinks, travel insurance as well as entrance fees to the Petronas Towers and K.L.
 Tower.